healthkey-ai/phr/docs/patient-app-lab-upload-design.md

 ### Goals

 - **Upload 1+ lab report files** (PDF, JPEG, PNG, HEIC) from any screen in the Records tab or onboarding Labs step
-- **Extract structured lab values** (test name, value, unit, reference range, date) with an LLM vision model
+- **Extract structured lab values** (test name, value, unit, reference range, date, LOINC code) with an LLM vision model
-- **Match extracted values** against a canonical catalog of tests relevant to HealthKey's oncology-focused patient population
+- **Identify tests by LOINC code.** Two results with the same LOINC are the same test — that is the trendability contract.
+The LLM returns a LOINC per row; we validate against `loinc_common.json` (§3.4).
+No curated alias catalog, no fuzzy name matching — LOINC is the identity.
 - **Normalise units** so every saved value is in the same unit as every other measurement of that test
 - **Show provenance + confidence** on every lab value so the patient can trust (or correct) it
 - **Feed existing components**: extracted values populate `LabValueCard`, `LabTrendChart`, and the Records tab automatically